-Postwas economic boom produced the biggest revival of cinema attendance since the transition to sound at a time when Hollywood was facing a number of economic and artistic limitation.
-Studios actively encouraged their teams to find alternative forms of production values and experiment with new techniques which could be achieved with smaller investment of money and fewer risks of being censored.
+Postwar economic boom produced the most significant revival of cinema attendance since the transition to sound at a time when Hollywood was facing several commercial and artistic limitation.
+Studios actively encouraged their teams to find alternative forms of production values and experiment with new techniques achievable with a smaller investment of money and fewer risks of being censored.

 German Expressionism was a great inspiration.
-Thanks to the influx of technicians and directors from Germany before, during and after WWII, Hollywood could count on an army of professionals who were accustomed to cope with small investment of money but could still produce quality films.
+Thanks to the influx of technicians and directors from Germany before, during and after WWII, Hollywood could count on an army of professionals who were accustomed to coping with a small investment of money but could still produce quality films.

-Practices such as chiaroscuro not only offered a strong mood to the film, but also allowed to use shabbier settings that would be hard to distinguish on screen in the semidarkness.
+Practices such as chiaroscuro not only offered a strong mood to the film but also allowed to use shabbier settings that would be hard to distinguish on-screen in the semidarkness.
 Dark, sharp shadows helped create an ambience where sometimes only a white wall stood.
-The ever present venetian blind shadow created atmosphere while also giving a sense of entrapment and enhence the camera work.
+The ever-present Venetian blind shadow created atmosphere while also giving a sense of entrapment and enhance the camera work.

 Unusual camera angles allowed to strengthen the sense of unbalance so vital to these stories.
 Paranoid, grotesque dream sequences, often constructed with light more than any props, became an essential part of the plot.

 Psychoanalysis was another essential tool.
-Because it was impossible to openly address the issues that were at the very core of film noir (murder and sexual manipulation above all), noir scripts used psychological innuendo so to suggests rather than show even very important passages of the film.
+Because it was impossible to openly address the issues that were at the very core of film noir (murder and sexual manipulation above all), noir scripts used psychological innuendo so to suggests rather than show even significant passages of the film.

 Double indemnity (1944) by Billy Wilder